INTRODUCING SUSTAINABLE WHANGANUI

 Sustainable Whanganui Trust was registered as a charitable trust in May 2008 following several years of activity.
-The Trust comprises up to 10 Trustees and 4 Advisers at any time, who are all Volunteers.
+The Trust can comprise up to 10 Trustees and 4 Advisers at any time, all of whom are volunteers.

 We LOVE our other Volunteers as well who we call WhEBsters.
 They keep the WhEB office and ReUse Academy rooms open, stocked and tidy(ish) and also help at events and on projects out in the community.
 Some of our Volunteers are in the WhEB office for a four hour rostered shift once a week, and others come in for an hour or so when they have time.
 We’re flexible like that.
 We offer induction training for new Volunteers and they can buddy with a more experienced Volunteer until they feel confident to go solo in the office.